Discover folk - the CRM for people-powered businesses

 Why you should track lost deal reasons

-Tracking lost deal reasons isn’t just about tallying losses—it’s about uncovering patterns that can drive meaningful growth.
-For example, if your team frequently loses deals due to budget concerns, it may signal the need to reevaluate your pricing or emphasize long-term ROI in your pitches.
+Tracking lost deal reasons isn't just about tallying losses—it's about uncovering patterns that can drive meaningful growth for your sales team.
+For example, if your 20-50 person team frequently loses deals due to budget concerns, it may signal the need to reevaluate your pricing or emphasize long-term ROI in your pitches.
 Similarly, recurring feedback about product fit can guide your product team toward enhancements that align with customer needs.

 Lost deal tracking also equips your sales team with the knowledge to handle common objections, turning setbacks into a roadmap for success.
 Over time, this practice helps your team stay agile, addressing challenges proactively and maintaining a competitive edge.
 Beyond individual deals, these insights foster collaboration between sales, marketing, and product teams, ensuring that your organization is working together toward higher win rates.